plaans/aries/README.md

 This repository contains several crates that provide various functionalities for automated problem solving.
 In a topological order :

- - `solver`: contains the `aries` crate with the core library for the CP solver (CSP model, propagators, search, ...)
+ - `solver`: contains the `aries_solver` crate with the core library for the CP solver (CSP model, propagators, search, ...)
  - `env_param`: Utils to read parameters from environment variables, used in various places to allow changing the default parameters of the solver
  - `planning`: Several crates related to automated planning.
 In particular:
    - `planning/planners`: provides a complete PDDL and HDDL planner, with support for temporal and numeric models